qusers/qligfep/tutorials/2.QresFEP_T4L/README.md

 want to perform the simulation in the protein system, or as a tripeptide (which serves as the reference state - to complete a thermodynamic cycle).
 We do this with the -S SYSTEM argument.
 In case we choose a tripeptide system, we should also indicate which type of flanking residues we prefer in our tripeptide using the -t TRIPEPTIDE flag; this can either be alanine (option A), glycine (option G), no flanking residues (option X - effectively a monopeptide), or the natural sequence neighbouring amino acids (option Z).
-[!IMPORTANT]: if running charge-changing mutations, option Z results in less stable results.
+[**IMPORTANT**]: if running charge-changing mutations, option Z results in less stable results.
 By turning on the -d DUAL flag, the dual/hybrid topology FEP protocol will be utilized (check reference https://www.nature.com/articles/s42004-025-01771-0); this is the recommended protocol, and also allows all amino acids mutations.
 Otherwise, the single topology FEP protocol will be used (check reference https://pubs.acs.org/doi/full/10.1021/acs.jctc.9b00538); this protocol only allows for mutations to alanine (and a select few other mutations).
 In the case a cofactor (e.g., ligand) should be included, use the -c COFACTOR argument.
 With the -f FORCEFIELD argument the forcefield of use is indicated once again.
 The -w WINDOWS argument is used to indicate how many FEP windows per
 FEP stage should be used.
-[!NOTE]: Dual topology mutations are always done in 2 FEP stages, so using -w 25 will results in the transformation being spread out over in total 2 x 25 = 50 FEP windows; Single topology mutations will depend on the residue side-chain size (5 - 9 stages).
+[**NOTE**]: Dual topology mutations are always done in 2 FEP stages, so using -w 25 will results in the transformation being spread out over in total 2 x 25 = 50 FEP windows; Single topology mutations will depend on the residue side-chain size (5 - 9 stages).
 The -s SAMPLING option determines how the FEP windows will be distributed along the transformation, either in equal steps (linear) or unequal steps (other options).
 With the -l START argument it can be determined on which window along the transformation to start the simulations from (and in which direction(s) the tranformation will then be simulated).
 Using the -ts TIMESTEP argument the simulation time step can be set to either 1 or 2 fs,